nadiamariduena/python-intro-2024-privat/z_PYgame/RE_game-CODE_12_Debut-game_create_collision copy 2.md

 - - - **With a List of Rectangles:** See if a rectangle intersects with any rectangle in a list.

+#### Summary of Way 1:

+- Single Point: Tests if a point is within a rectangle.

+- Another Rectangle: Tests if two rectangles overlap.

+- List of Rectangles: Checks for collisions with multiple rectangles at once.

 <br>